Maikel Garcia Player Props: Royals vs. Guardians

-On Wednesday, Maikel Garcia (batting .325 in his past 10 games) and the Kansas City Royals face the Cleveland Guardians, whose starting pitcher will be Logan Allen.
-First pitch is at 8:10 PM ET.
+On Thursday, Maikel Garcia (on the back of going 0-for-4) and the Kansas City Royals face the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Guardians.
+He had a hitless showing in his last game (0-for-4) against the Guardians.

 Maikel Garcia Game Info & Props vs. the Guardians